Dr Dimple Doshi

 What Are the Possible Complications of Untreated Menorrhagia?

-• Severe anemia leading to weakness and heart strain
+• Severe anemia causing weakness, dizziness, and heart strain

 When Should You Seek Medical Help for Menorrhagia?